10 Tips For Easily Repotting Your Favorite Plants

 Whether a plant should go in terracotta, ceramic, concrete, or plastic is totally up to you and your personal aesthetic.
 Terracotta pots are affordable and classic, and they help reduce the risk of root rot because the terracotta wicks away moisture.
 Ceramic pots are stunning and come in a wide range of styles, but they can be heavy.
 Concrete pots are trendy, modern, and sleek but are also very heavy.
 Plastic is light, easy to clean, and less likely to break if dropped, but not always the most aesthetically pleasing option.

-5. Setting up its new home
+5. Properly set up the plant's new home

 You've got the pot, the plant is out of its old home, and the soil you've researched and mixed yourself is ready to go.
 Now what?
 There are varying opinions on how to set up a new pot.
 Some claim you must need to rocks to the bottom to reduce the risk of root rot, while others say this is a terrible idea.
 In reality, if you keep an eye on your plants and use a moisture meter or your finger to test the soil, your plant will be fine with however you set up the pot.